 We travelled in the afternoon, and the airport was very quiet as most flights arrived and departed in the morning.
 With so much space at the airport, it was easy to keep our distance.
 However, it was a surreal experience, with regular reminders that we’re still amid a global pandemic.
 Heathrow has implemented a wide range of changes to respond, making sure we all remember to keep our distance.

 If you’re in the departure area at Heathrow Airport during coronavirus, you’ll notice that there are signs everywhere reminding you to wear face coverings, wash your hands regularly, and to keep your distance.
 Although the reminders were constant, we didn’t see anyone enforcing them.
 Most people abide by the rules, which was good to see.
 We’ve seen reports of people in the US getting into fights over face coverings and kinda half expected to see a few arguments, but we didn’t.

 Hand sanitisers were also readily available and in ample supply.

 Heathrow Airport is trialling new temperature screening systems to help detect elevated body temperatures.
 We’re not sure if this is just a gimmick and what the consequences are if they detect someone with elevated temperatures – will they stop you from flying?
-Or on arrival, will you be stopped?
-Temperature screening is common place in most Asian airports, so it will be really interesting to see the results of the trial.
-We noticed temperature checks at a few points around the airport but it was far and few in between.
-Not as regular as the constant signs or hand sanitisers at the airport.
+Temperature screening is commonplace in most Asian airports, so it will be really interesting to see the results of the trial.
+We noticed the temperature checks at a few points around the airport and weren’t as regular as the constant signs or hand sanitisers.